-We’ve helped more than 7,000 students over the last 13 months pass their Aeronautical Knowledge Test to get their FAA Part 107 Remote Pilot Certificate.
+We’ve helped more than 9,500 students pass their Aeronautical Knowledge Test to get their FAA Part 107 Remote Pilot Certificate.

 And in that time, we’ve learned a lot about what topics our students struggle with 🙂

 This may come as no surprise to those of you who have already started studying, but the three areas our students are challenged by most are:

 - Effects of Weather (Density Altitude, Thunderstorms, Temperature Inversion, etc.)